saasbook/hw-sinatra-saas-wordguesser/README.md

 end
 ```

-Any gem specifications inside the group :development block will only be examined if bundle is run in the development environment.
+Any gem specifications inside the `group :development` block will only be examined if bundle is run in the development environment.
 (The other environments you can specify are :test and :production, and you can define new environments yourself.)
 Gem specifications outside of any group block are assumed to apply in all environments.

-Say `rerun "rackup -p $PORT -o $IP"` in the terminal window to start your app and verify the app is running.
-Note that you need to put everything except `rerun` in quotes in order to make the command unambiguous in Cloud9.
-Now any detected changes will cause the server to restart automatically, similar to `autotest` for rspec.
+Say `rerun "rackup -p $PORT -o $IP"` in the terminal window to start
+your app and verify the app is running.
+Note that you need to put
+everything except `rerun` in quotes in order to make the command
+unambiguous in Cloud9.
+Now any detected changes will cause the server to
+restart automatically, similar to the use of `guard` to run specs.

-Modify app.rb to print a different message, and verify that the change is detected by rerun by again refreshing your browser tab with the running app.
+Modify `app.rb` to print a different message, and verify that the change is detected by rerun by again refreshing your browser tab with the running app.

 Deploy to Heroku
 ----------------